 If you are still thinking about removing mold from your basement walls, it is helpful to gather together the supplies you will need.
 Use this list to get yourself organized:

-Safety equipment: N95 respirator, rubber gloves, safety glasses or goggles and a fan for ventilation
+Safety equipment: N95 respirator, rubber gloves, rubber boots, safety glasses or goggles and a fan for ventilation

 Cleaning Tools: Your chosen cleaning solution, paintbrushes (to apply solution), a scrub brush, rags, 6-mil trash bags, a shop-vac, plastic sheeting and tape